GregSimpson/SpringJspHibernateMySql/README.md

-# SwingJspHibernateMySql
+# SpringJspHibernateMySql
-example of SwingJspHibernateMySql
+example of SpringJspHibernateMySql